rrcobb/blog/src/pages/posts/2018-10-22-yak-shave-gem-install-issue.md

           Unable to download data from https://rubygems.org/ - timed out (https://api.rubygems.org/specs.4.8.gz)
 ```

-ugh.
+ugh. 🤦‍

 ### <a id="sec-1-4-2"></a>Is it SSL?

 After some unsuccessful messing with ruby versions, I went back to my debugging roots.
 Back to Google.
+Back home.

 The first few picks seemed promising: